 - Abuse, neglect or abandonment

-- Foster parents are individuals or couples throughout Manitoba of diverse cultural backgrounds who are:
+Foster families are individuals or couples throughout Manitoba of diverse cultural backgrounds who are:

 - Emotionally, physically and financially stable

-- Supportive, compassionate and nurturing and able to commit time and energy to meet the needs of a child or adult with disabilities
+- Supportive, compassionate and nurturing and able to commit time and energy to meet the needs of a child with disabilities

 - Own or rent a home (house or apartment) that meets the needs of the individual supported and provincial licensing standards